Research Rules to Live By

 - However, there are still many significant indexes that are not available online.
 To locate them, first check the library's Subject Guide for your area.
 Then try searching the catalog .

 - Enter "bibliography or index" in a search box and select "Subject" from the adjacent drop-down menu.

-- Lastly, enter a keyword for your subject area in another box and click "Search."
+- Last, enter a keyword for your subject area in another box and click "Search."

 - If you get too many results, you can try searching the keyword as a "Subject" or limiting to a particular language (choose from the drop-down menu under "Limit to").

 - Remember that our library may not own everything you identify using indexes.
-Through Interlibrary Loan [ILL], however, you should be able to get almost anything you need, and get it quickly.
+Through interlibrary loan, however, you should be able to get almost anything you need, and get it quickly.
 Use it!

 - Learning about the history of research in the subject and the relevant scholars is as important as (and is part of) researching the subject